ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ##### Price

-You can view the current price each Ark is trading for on your homescreen, it will be displayed as your set currency rate.
+You can view the current price each ARK is trading for on your homescreen, it will be displayed as your set currency rate.
 Price changes are also provided by 1 hour, 24 hour, and 7 days % change increments.

 The price is retrieved from <https://coinmarketcap.com/>